Find answers to frequently asked questions relating to the Technology Access Programme

 How are applications selected?

-The criteria will be presented as statements.
-Each of the criteria has the same weights.
+The judging criteria will be presented as statements within the application itself (as set out in the section above titled ‘What are the eligibility criteria for the programme’) .
+Each of the criteria has the same weighting.
 The judges will respond by indicating how strongly they accept these statements.

 During the application process we reserve the right to conduct enhanced financial or legal due diligence to ensure applicants will be able to meet all commitments.

-Who are the judges and when will I hear back on the result of my application?
+Who are the judges, and when will I hear back about my application?

 Applications will be judged by a team of DSbD experts from Digital Catapult, UK Research and Innovation, and other organisations specialising in this technology.
 Successful applicants will be informed on the result of their applications after the end of the judging period.